yujiajia888888-gif/yujiajiarealestate-ca-site/README.md

 yujiajiarealestate.ca
 ```

-Upload these files to a GitHub repository named `yujiajiarealestate.ca` or `yujiajiarealestate`, enable GitHub Pages, then point your domain DNS to GitHub Pages.
+Upload these files to your GitHub Pages repository, set the custom domain to `yujiajiarealestate.ca`, then point your domain DNS to GitHub Pages.

+## Automatic Listing Updates

+The site includes `listings.json`, `scripts/update-listings.mjs`, and a GitHub Actions workflow at `.github/workflows/update-listings.yml`.

+- The website displays the first 9 eXp Québec listings from `listings.json`.
+- GitHub Actions runs once per day and can also be run manually from **Actions > Update eXp Listings > Run workflow**.
+- When the eXp profile page has new listings, the workflow updates `listings.json`, commits the change, and GitHub Pages republishes the site.

 ## Contact Form